asattamini/changelog-make/README.md

 ## Description

-This is a simple CLI script for making easier to write individual changelog files to your project.
+This is a simple node script for making easier to write individual changelog files to your project.
 Each developer should run this script everytime they start a new task, enabling quickly filling changelog data such as task id, description, section and type of implementation.

 ### Instalation

-> npm i changelog-make
+> npm install --save-dev changelog-make

 ### Usage

+For major 0:

 Simply create a script and import the package: